ShipSecAI/studio/.ai/visual-execution-notes.md

 - Temporal workflow (`shipsecWorkflowRun`) now orchestrates the DAG directly, using `runWorkflowWithScheduler` to determine ready nodes and invoking `runComponentActivity` via `workflow.executeActivity`.
 - Introduced `runComponentActivity` plus lifecycle helpers (`setRunMetadataActivity`, `finalizeRunActivity`) so trace adapters receive run metadata while each component executes in its own activity with full retries/timeouts.
 - Workflow resolves input mappings before scheduling the activity; unresolved mappings are passed as warnings so the activity emits `NODE_PROGRESS` warnings before execution.
-- Manual trigger inputs continue to flow (`__runtimeData` for trigger component, merged params for others).
+- Entry point inputs continue to flow (`__runtimeData` for trigger component, merged params for others).
 - Scheduler remains for inline execution (`executeWorkflow` tests) while the Temporal workflow leverages the same logic with activity isolation; worker integration tests confirm the new orchestration.
 - 2025-11-02: Temporal worker bundling failed on macOS due to `@swc/core` native binding validation.
 Resolved by swapping webpack's `.ts` rule to `ts-loader` via `webpackConfigHook` in `worker/src/temporal/workers/dev.worker.ts`, and invoking worker with Node + `tsx` in `pm2.config.cjs`.
 This avoids SWC native loading entirely, keeping dev bundling stable across platforms.